adorsys/datasafe/datasafe-simple-adapter/readme.md

 # 1. SimpleDatasafeAdapter

 The simple datasafe adapter is an easy to use wrapper about the basic functionality of the main service.
+This service is called the SimpleDatasafeService.
 Its interface looks very similar to the DocumentSafeService of the business-layer of the previous project docusafe (https://github.com/adorsys/docusafe).

-The adapter is currenty reduced to the main functionalities:
+The SimpleDatasafeService is currenty reduced to the main functionalities:

 - create/destroy/check existance of user
 - create/delete/list files